BigForLy/SuperHeroInTelegram/README.md

 # SuperHeroInTelegram
 Tell him /start or /Help and him tell you prompt.
+Test: http://t.me/HotSuperHeroBot

 Tell you superhero name and telegram bot search him(the name must be specified as correctly as possible).